assimp/assimp-docs/source/usage/use_the_lib.rst

 The Node-Hierarchy
 ------------------

-Nodes are little named entities in the scene that have a place and orientation relative to their parents.
+Nodes are little-named entities in the scene that have a place and orientation relative to their parents.
 Starting from the scene's root node all nodes can have 0 to x child nodes, thus forming a hierarchy.
-They form the base on which the scene is built on: a node can refer to 0..x meshes, can be referred to by a bone of a mesh or can be animated by a key sequence of an animation.
-DirectX calls them "frames", others call them "objects", we call them aiNode.
+They form the base on which the scene is built: a node can refer to 0..x meshes, can be referred to by a bone of a mesh, or can be animated by a key sequence of an animation.
+DirectX calls them "frames", others call them "objects", and we call them aiNode.

 A node can potentially refer to single or multiple meshes.
 The meshes are not stored inside the node, but instead in an array of aiMesh inside the aiScene.
 A node only refers to them by their array index.
 This also means